senpainikolay/Message-Broker/README.md

 ## Overall Solution

 # The starting point is MessageBroker.ex.
-Overlall supervision tree looks like:
+Overall supervision tree looks like:

 ```
  def start(_type,_args) do